 *Organic wine benefits as per Department of Human Nutrition at the University of Southampton, University of Rome’s Clinical Nutrition, University of California at Davis and University of Newcastle.

-Yes, it is true, sulphites are added to loads of foods to preserve it.
+Yes, it is true, sulphites are added to many food types to preserve it.
+Yet not just food, but drinks, cosmetics and personal care.
 It is in your dried apricots in an enormous quantity just to give you an example.
 A can of coke will have more than 200 mg/l.

 Conventional winemaking not only preserves the wine but masks unwanted flavours and makes the wines look and taste the same year after year by drowning you with loads of sulphites.